Skip to main content

 • The finished product, as it arrives in your home

 Some brands claim that GOTS only applies to textiles and therefore cannot certify a mattress.
 This is incorrect.
 GOTS explicitly lists mattresses as eligible certified finished products.
 A mattress is a textile product — it is made primarily from organic cotton, organic wool, and other fiber-based materials that fall squarely within the GOTS standard.
 The certification covers the finished mattress as it arrives in your home, and GOTS has certified mattresses as finished products for years.
-Avocado's GOTS finished-product certification — license CU863637, verifiable today at global-standard.org — is proof of exactly that.
+Avocado's GOTS finished-product certification — license CU863637, verifiable today at global-standards.org — is proof of exactly that.

 What GOLS Does — and Does Not — Cover